tjdaley/pyrtf/README.md

 Create simple RTF documents in Python

 ## Purpose
 This module helps the author create RTF (Rich Text Format) documents from a Python program.
-It has some general purpose characteristics but I wrote this to elp me create legal pleadings in family law cases in Texas, and it shows.
+It has some general purpose characteristics but I wrote this to help me create legal pleadings in family law cases in Texas, and it shows.
 (E.g. classes for CaseStyle, SignatureBlock, and CertificateOfService, etc.)

 ## How To
 The main() function in the Python code shows how to use this module.